MBACP (Accred) FdSc (Distinction)

 Training, qualifications & experience

 As a counsellor I never stop learning and updating my skills, and I regularly attend Continual Professional Development workshops and lectures to increase my knowledge and gain a deeper understanding of my client's needs.
-Recently these workshops included the topics of Eating Disorders, Trauma and Domestic Abuse.
+Recently these workshops included the topics of Working with Men in Therapy, Eating Disorders, Addiction, Trauma and Domestic Abuse.